Is this Program Right for You?

 ACT is an American style university in Greece with small class sizes and an involved student population, with approximately 400 degree seeking students from diverse backgrounds and about 30 different nationalities.
 Students can take three credit courses in a variety of subjects ranging from liberal arts, technology, and business to Greek language, history, culture, and art.
 Courses that AU students will find particularly interesting are offered in Diplomacy and International Relations, Balkan and European Studies, Communication and New Media, and English Language and Literature.
 A full time course load is usually four to five ACT classes for AU students ( between 12-17 credits), and students can choose their courses up to and during the first week of ACT classes.

-For the current course lists, please visit ACT's website here
+For the current course lists, please visit ACT's study abroad section

 Of the 325,000 or so residents of Thessaloniki, about 100,00 of them are college students.
 This second-largest city in Greece sits right in the bay of the Aegean Sea and has a boardwalk that stretches for miles with historical and modern sites.
 The water is a short drive from where you will be taking classes and living.